Do you run promotions in your salon?

 Do you have an Instagram account?

-Another limitation with Instagram is that you cannot link to your offer directly from the post itself but you need to make use of your bio.
-To help you on this, I’ve created a specific helpful article that takes you through how you can create an Instagram biography for your salon that convert followers to clients.
+Another limitation of Instagram is that you cannot link to your offer directly from the post itself but you need to make use of your bio.
+To help you with this, I’ve created a specific helpful article that takes you through how you can create an Instagram biography for your salon that convert followers to clients.

 There are also good tools to grow your salon’s Instagram you can use.